 Step 4.
 Repeat

-I believe that now you are well aware that how can you feed a baby in a car seat.
-Feeding your baby in the car is not a good option.
-Therefore, AAP recommends you not feed your baby in the moving car.
+I believe that now you know how to feed a baby in a car seat.
+Feeding your Baby in the car is not a good option.
+Therefore, AAP recommends you not feed your Baby in the moving car.

 Choking is a severe medical condition but do not panic.

-For infants, you must stop the vehicle for breastfeeding and use the right posture for breastfeeding.
+For infants, you must stop the vehicle for breastfeeding and use the correct posture for breastfeeding.
 Do not drive until your baby burp.

 FAQs | Can You Feed A Baby In A Car Seat

-No, feeding your baby while traveling is not safe.
-Driving is an attention-seeking activity, and you can not watch your baby feeding while driving a car.
-You need to give all your attention to your baby when he is eating something.
+No, feeding your Baby while traveling is not safe.
+Driving is an attention-seeking activity, and you can not watch your baby feed while driving.
+You need to give all your attention to your Baby when he is eating something.